leenux/SuperMate/README.md

 /run PetAttack()
 /run if melee then AutoAttack() else AutoShot() end

-/run --Cast Intimidation if target casting name include Healing string /run if Roids.GetSpellCooldownByName("Intimidation") == 0 and SM_ifCastingIncludeName("Healing") and petCombat then c("Intimidation") end
+/run --Cast Intimidation if target casting name include Healing string and duration > 2.5s /run if Roids.GetSpellCooldownByName("Intimidation") == 0 and SM_ifCastingIncludeName("Healing") and petCombat then c("Intimidation") end

 /run if not melee then HuntersMark() end